Mitchy1993/dndcloud/content/Worlds/1. The Forgotten Realms/Factions/Purification Society.md

 The Purification Society draws much of its ideology from ancient texts and interpretations of the Creator Races, the first beings who shaped the world of Toril in its early days.
 They believe that the superior races are directly descended from these beings, while inferior races are either corruptions of the Creator Races’ work or were created by dark gods and demons.

-Sarrukh: The Society acknowledges the sarrukh’s role in creating many reptilian races but views those creations as flawed or incomplete.
+**Sarrukh**: The Society acknowledges the sarrukh’s role in creating many reptilian races but views those creations as flawed or incomplete.
 Races like yuan-ti and lizardfolk are seen as failed experiments, deserving of destruction.

-Aearee: The Society venerates the avian Aearee as creators of noble bird-like beings, but considers races like kenku a tragic fall from their former glory.
+**Aearee**: The Society venerates the avian Aearee as creators of noble bird-like beings, but considers races like kenku a tragic fall from their former glory.

-Batrachi: The amphibious races created by the Batrachi, such as trolls and troglodytes, are considered primitive and chaotic, contributing nothing to civilization and thus marked for extinction.
+**Batrachi**: The amphibious races created by the Batrachi, such as trolls and troglodytes, are considered primitive and chaotic, contributing nothing to civilization and thus marked for extinction.

-Fey: The Society places great importance on the fey's influence, holding elves in particular reverence as the direct descendants of these magical beings.
+**Fey**: The Society places great importance on the fey's influence, holding elves in particular reverence as the direct descendants of these magical beings.

-Giants/Titans: Dwarves, goliaths, and even humans are believed to be linked to the work of the Creator Giants or titans, who shaped the world with strength and endurance.
+**Giants/Titans**: Dwarves, goliaths, and even humans are believed to be linked to the work of the Creator Giants or titans, who shaped the world with strength and endurance.
 The Society sees these races as essential to upholding civilization.